 Please ensure to attach any relevant documentation relating to your application, e.g. a copy of a Blue Badge or a doctor’s certificate.
 Once all documentation is received, tickets will be allocated and the Irish FA will contact you to arrange payment.

 Tickets will be sold on a first-come, first-served basis and will go on sale at the same time as General Admission tickets.
+Please note applications will close 5 working days prior to kick off.

 Information relating to the Away International Special Access tickets will be available on a match-by-match basis.